-Prospective investors should also be aware that a new EU risk retention regime is expected to apply, in place of the EU Retention Rules, to securitizations in respect of which the relevant securities are issued on or after January 1, 2019.
-The legislation to implement the new regime has not yet been made, but the principal EU Regulation (the "Securitisation Regulation") is expected to be substantially in the terms of a text issued by the Council of the European Union on June 26, 2017 (the "Council Text").
-This summary assumes that the final terms of the Securitisation Regulation will be the same as the Council Text (which may not be the case).
-The Securitisation Regulation would apply to affected investors and also to (a) certain investment companies authorized in accordance with Directive 2009/65/EC, and managing companies as defined in that Directive (together, "UCITS"), and (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions (together, "IORPs").
-There would be material differences between the Securitisation Regulation and the EU Retention Rules.
-With regard to securitizations in respect of which the relevant securities are issued before January 1, 2019 ("Pre-2019 Securitizations"), affected investors would continue to be subject to the risk retention and due diligence requirements of the EU Retention Rules, including on and after that date.
-The Council Text makes no express provision as to the application of any requirements of the EU Retention Rules, or of the Securitisation Regulation, to UCITS or IORPs that hold or acquire any interest in respect of a Pre-2019 Securitization and, accordingly, it is not known what requirements (if any) may be applicable thereto.
-Prospective investors are themselves responsible for monitoring and assessing changes to the EU Retention Rules and their regulatory capital requirements.
+New requirements (the "Future EU Retention Rules") will apply, in place of the EU Retention Rules, to securitizations in respect of which the relevant securities are issued on or after January 1, 2019, pursuant to Regulation (EU) 2017/2402 of December 12, 2017 (the "Securitization Regulation").
+On and after January 1, 2019 the Future EU Retention Rules in the Securitization Regulation will apply to the types of regulated investors covered by the EU Retention Rules and also to (a) certain investment companies authorized in accordance with Directive 2009/65/EC, and managing companies as defined in that Directive, and (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions.
+There will be material differences between those Future EU Retention Rules and the EU Retention Rules, and certain aspects of the Future EU Retention Rules are to be specified in new regulatory technical standards, which have been published in final draft form but are subject to legislative scrutiny and have not yet been adopted or published in final form.
+With regard to securitizations in respect of which the relevant securities are issued before January 1, 2019 (as in the case of the notes offered by this prospectus), investors that are subject to the EU Retention Rules will continue to be subject to the EU Retention Rules (as in effect on December 31, 2018), rather than the Future EU Retention Rules, so long as there is no refinancing or issuance of further securities on or after January 1, 2019.
+Prospective investors are themselves responsible for monitoring and assessing changes to the EU Retention Rules or Future EU Retention Rules and their regulatory capital requirements.

-Although NMAC intends to retain credit risk in accordance with Regulation RR as discussed in "The Sponsor-Credit Risk Retention" in this prospectus, none of NMAC, the depositor, nor any of their respective affiliates is obligated to retain a material net economic interest in the securitization described in this prospectus for purposes of the EU Retention Rules or to provide any additional information or to take any other action that may be required to enable any investor to satisfy the requirements of any EU Retention Rules or any other regulatory requirements.
+Although NMAC intends to retain an economic interest in the credit risk of the receivables in accordance with Regulation RR as discussed in "The Sponsor-Credit Risk Retention" in this prospectus, none of NMAC, the depositor, nor any of their respective affiliates is obligated to retain a material net economic interest in the securitization described in this prospectus for purposes of the EU Retention Rules or the Future EU Retention Rules or to provide any additional information or to take any other action that may be required to enable any investor to satisfy the requirements of any EU Retention Rules or Future EU Retention Rules or any other regulatory requirements.

 Failure by any investor that is or may become subject to the EU Retention Rules to comply with one or more requirements for an investment in the notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions.
-In addition, the EU Retention Rules and any other changes to the regulation or regulatory treatment of asset-backed securities may negatively impact the regulatory position of affected investors and investment managers and may have an adverse impact on the value and liquidity of asset-backed securities such as the notes.
-Prospective investors should analyze their own regulatory position, and are encouraged to consult with their own investment and legal advisors, regarding compliance with any applicable EU Retention Rules or other applicable regulations and the suitability of the notes for investment.
+In addition, the EU Retention Rules, the Future EU Retention Rules and any other changes to the regulation or regulatory treatment of asset-backed securities may negatively impact the regulatory position of affected investors and investment managers and may have an adverse impact on the value and liquidity of asset-backed securities such as the notes.
+Prospective investors should analyze their own regulatory position, and are encouraged to consult with their own investment and legal advisors, regarding compliance with any applicable EU Retention Rules, Future EU Retention Rules or other applicable regulations and the suitability of the notes for investment.